mantidproject/mantid/docs/source/algorithms/LineProfile-v1.rst

 Description
 -----------

-This algorithm extracts horizontal or vertical profiles averaged over given bins from a MatrixWorkspace.
+This algorithm extracts horizontal or vertical profiles from a MatrixWorkspace.
 The profile is returned as a single histogram workspace. :ref:`Ragged workspaces <Ragged_Workspace>` are not supported.

 The orientation of the profile is selected by the *Direction* property.
-The starting point is given by *Start* while the end point by *End*.
-Optionally, the end point can be omitted by specifying a line *Length*.
-A region over which the profile is averaged is given by *HalfWidth*.
+By default, the line runs over the entire workspace.
+The length can be optionally limited by specifying the *Start* and/or the *End* properties.
+A region over which the profile is calculated is given by *HalfWidth*.
 The width is rounded to full bins so that partial bins are included entirely.

 Special values can be completely ignored by the *IgnoreNans* and *IgnoreInfs* properties.
-If a segment of the line contains special values only, it will be set to zero.
+If a segment of the line contains special values only, it will be set to NaN.

+By default, the profile is calculated as an average over the line width.
+This behavior can be changed by the *Mode* property.
+The choices are:

+'Average'
+    Average the values.
+This is the default.

+'Sum'
+    Sum the values.

+'Weighed Sum'
+    Sum the values, weighing them by :math:`n / n_{tot}` where :math:`n` is the number of summed data points (excluding special values if *IgnoreNans* or *IgnoreInfs* is set) and :math:`n_{tot}` is the total number of data points (including special values).

 Usage
 -----